DougManuel/ds-presentation/README.md

 # 6 to 8) Git and Git repositories

 Git and Git repositories have the most points in our test.
-When we talk about Git terms like "linchpin" and "glue" come up.
+When we talk about Git, terms like "linchpin" and "glue" come up.
 Many parts of the open science tool kit would look considerably less developed without Git.
 There are other version control systems but Git is really the only system that is used for new projects.

 Git is difficult to learn, but everyone who learns it is glad they did.
 Using git will save you time and heartache -- any investment in your time will be returned to you many, many fold.

-Git repositories like GitHub and Gitlab is how data scientist colloborate across the world.
+Git repositories like GitHub and Gitlab are how data scientist colloborate across the world.

 There are many [guides](http://kbroman.org/github_tutorial/) and [tips](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4945047/) for using git and git repositories.
 Keep your eyes open for the increasing number of resources for people like you (hint: many resources are for software developers in business).